aadi888/MonitorTelegramAndSendAlerts/README.md

 messages as per threshold and after that reloads page for new messages and again same process.

 Pre Requisites :
-1. Install chromedriver and change path in input params below
+1. Install chromedriver
-2. Twilio create free trial account- which will give you $15 equivalent to 1500 free text alerts (if reached limit create another free trial account)
-   Pass account_sid, auth_token and phone numbers below (follow more info here https://www.geeksforgeeks.org/python-send-sms-using-twilio/)
+2. Twilio create free trial account- which will give you $15 equivalent to 1500 free text alerts (if reached limit create another free trial account) (follow more info here https://www.geeksforgeeks.org/python-send-sms-using-twilio/)
-3. Enter partial keyword/name of the group you want to monitor below

 Run the script via  python monitorTelegramGroup.py (script will run forever - on Mac I was able to let this script run in sleep mode not sure about windows)